Sean S. Cooper - NOTE: THIS PAGE IS CURRENTLY OUT OF DATE. It will be updated ASAP (hopefully before April) - SC

 I have now been programming for several years and have programmed professionally as part of two internships.
 I would consider myself an experienced user of many languages.

 C++ is my go to tool for professional and personal projects alike.
 In my first year I scored 94.2% in the module ‘Introduction to C++ Programming’.

 I generally use Python as a prototyping tool for simple programs.
 I also have experience with simple Python servers, and have written my own RESTful APIs.

 I have encountered almost every aspect of this API whilst writing extension modules for the Python language.

 I have used AngularJS create interactive web applications.
 Such apps have utilised the Q library to perform GET requests asynchronously.
 A Turing complete language that runs within a web browser is a mighty tool indeed.

 PHP & MySQL

-I have been using PHP and MySQL databases since 2011.
+I have been using PHP and MySQL databases for almost 4 years.

 UNIX operating systems are my preference; as such the shell has become a necessity.
 I am a competent user of both Bash and Z shell.

 I have used ROOT in two internships.
 I have also worked with TMVA and consider myself an experienced user.
 I frequently respond to questions posted on the TMVA users mailing list.